 On the other hand, home grown fruits and vegetables cost roughly 57% less per pound than organic produce in grocery stores.
 This is according to research and figures from the United States Department of Agriculture and data from Urban Plantations.
 Waste is reduced when raised beds or orchards are harvested only as needed, and proven plans like succession planting ensure there isn’t too much ripe at once.

 To learn more about food waste, what you can do to combat it, and how hunger in San Diego is affected, you can read an Urban Plantations article here: Food Waste & Hunger.

-Based on research, Urban Plantations determined that water conscious methods of irrigation exempt from California’s restrictions, such as micro-sprinklers and drip tape, are nearly 100% efficient – compared to standard sprinklers which are only about 50% efficient.
+Urban Plantations determined that water conscious methods of irrigation exempt from California’s restrictions, such as micro-sprinklers and drip tape, are nearly 100% efficient.
+This is compared to standard sprinklers which are only about 50% efficient.
 When compared to grass, edible gardens use 66% less water.

 The benefits of gardening your own fruits and veggies far surpass the classic food pyramid.
-Research from across the globe is proving that gardening, or merely being surrounded by gardens, has noticeable impacts on physical and psychological health.
+Research from across the globe is proving that gardening, or even being surrounded by gardens, has noticeable impacts on physical and psychological health.